kwatch/migr8/README.md

   See 'Templating' section of README file for details.
 * [enhance] Add new action 'show' which shows migration attributes with expanding variables (ex: `${table}`) and renderting template.
+* [enhance] Add new option 'new -v version' in order to specify version number by yourself instead of auto-generated random string.

 ### Release 0.3.0 (2013-11-22) ###